 You can enter depreciation data either on screen 4562 and point it (using the For box) to 8829, or you can enter the data directly on screen 8829.

 Caution: If your home was placed in service in the current year, and you have section 179 expense from any activity in the return, you must enter home depreciation data on screen 4562 to prevent e-file rejection.
-See “Errors 5570, 1105, 1106 and 1107” (Related Links below).
+See Related Links below.

-Note: In Drake17 and prior, basis/FMV/land information is entered on line 36 and depreciation percentage and date home was placed in service are entered on line 40.
+Note: In Drake17 and prior, basis/FMV/land information was entered on line 36 and depreciation percentage and date home was placed in service was entered on line 40.

 For example, entering either this,